Pesticides are harming the brain of bumblebee babies

 In the valley, big apple producers were invading, and these companies relied on pesticides.
 The winds would take the toxic spray and bring it to Mals.
 Organic farms and lands with livestock were threatened.
 There came a moment when the town of Mals said stop.
 All the inhabitants joined in an effort to confront this disaster.

 The forward-thinking mayor and a group of activists have banned the use of pesticides, making Mals the first place on Earth to do so.
-It is a shining example that it is possible to live a healthy and pesticide free life.
-This started a movement which is spreading in Europe and the United States.
+It is a shining example that it is possible to live a healthy and pesticide-free life.
+This started a movement that is spreading in Europe and the United States.

 The book “A Precautionary Tale” is a special book.
 It gives hope for the future.

 I have made a special page for my visitor.
 You will find a collection of interesting things on my Recommendations page.
 Please have a look.

 Source: Phys.org article on March 3.
 2020, by Imperial College London